isomerpages/sndgo-snt/_working-adults/Tech Webinars for Adults.md

 	<br><br></div>

 <div class="col" style="padding: 10px 20px 10px 20px;"><a href="/workingadults/techwebinarsforadults"><img src="/images/Mar%202023/WA_29%20Mar%202023.png"></a><br>
 	<div class="header" style="font-size:18px"><b>Science and Technology Behind Our City in Nature</b></div><br><br>What does it take to realise our City in a Garden vision?
 In this webinar, find out how NParks harnesses the power of science and technology and how the community can play a part!
 Come hear fascinating stories about the tech used in caring for our trees and biodiversity.
+Sign up now!
 	<br><br></div>